Testimony begins in inquest into Seattle police killing of Charleena Lyles

 Dewey read a portion of Anderson’s statement into the record: “One of the little babies crawled out and was resting his head against her.”

 According to Dewey, neither officer attempted to use any other weapon or to go hands-on with Lyles.
-No warning was given before the shots were fired, Dewey acknowledged.

 Anderson was supposed to have a Taser, but in a decision that later prompted discipline, he had left the device in his locker, saying it had malfunctioned.